donkuri/learn-mathematics/index.md

 <img src="/learn-mathematics/img/singh.jpg" alt="Singh" width="200px"/>

-Again, fantastic book, fantastic exposition, I love the exercises and what I love most is the organization of the material.
-Homological algebra is dealt with appropriately at just the right times.
-Great stuff.
-The next one is one of the classic book written on the subject and aims to introduce all the necessary algebra to be able to read Hartshorne (which we will see below):
+Again, fantastic book, fantastic exposition and great exercises.
+What I love most is the organization of the material.
+Homological algebra is discussed in two separate chapters that are separated by a few other chapters which is very clever, as it becomes more digestible.
+Anyway, the next book is one of the classics written on the subject and it aims to introduce all the necessary algebra to be able to read Hartshorne (which we will see below):

 **[Commutative Algebra](https://www.amazon.com/Commutative-Algebra-Algebraic-Geometry-Mathematics/dp/0387942696/)**, *David Eisenbud*

 <img src="/learn-mathematics/img/eisenbud.jpg" alt="Eisenbud" width="200px"/>

 This book is huge however.
-There are very long discussions of the topics and it is not really in the same style as the two above.
-The first chapter is maybe how I would introduce commutative algebra to students: by looking at algebraic geometry.
+It really isn't written in the same manner as the two above.
+There are lengthy discussions which is good if you like that, bad if you don't.
+The first chapter is maybe how I would introduce commutative algebra to students, by starting with algebraic geometry.
 Finally, there is one more reference I would like to give:

 **[Commutative Ring Theory](https://www.amazon.com/Commutative-Cambridge-Studies-Advanced-Mathematics/dp/0521367646/)**, *Hideyuki Matsumura*